 That is the individual believer.
 The one who has passed from death into life.
 We are those who no longer walk in the darkness of sin and hopelessness.
 And notice that the text says: You ARE.
 What we are, and what we’re to do because of it, are settled facts in the mind of God.
 We are:

 - Known to Him from before the foundation of the world

 And the importance of that last one is greater than you might think at first.
 Peter was Jewish.
 He wrote to a largely Jewish audience.
 They all understood his words in light of the Old Testament.
 The term of service for a priest was 24/7 – 365.
 That’s our way to say: all the time.
 The priests didn’t go home to eat or sleep.
 They lived at the temple.
 That has huge implications for us.

 As His priests we represent Him everywhere and anywhere we go (not just at church on Sunday if we go).
 People in the world get a lot of misinformation about the Father and the Gospel from us Monday through Saturday.
 Think about it.
 But there’s more…

 The physical needs of the priests were met.
 There was nothing they lacked in their service.
 It’s the same for us (but better!).
 Jesus commissioned us and then gave us His provision: I am with you always, even to the end of the age.

 The King extends His blessings to those who believe.
 The royal priesthood Peter spoke of was a new idea.
 The Old Testament priests represented one of three offices God ordained: Prophet, Priest, and King.
 No one was supposed to fill more than one role.
 That was reserved for Jesus Who is all three.
 But the New Testament work of the priesthood is done for the King.
 And our privileges are:

-- We lack nothing (we are tempted to believe the opposite)
+- Provision: lacking nothing (we are tempted to believe the opposite)